SoaringMoon/WaifuNetwork/Archive/Threads/C General.md

 You should be all set to archive literally any board for every site included in the .sites.config file.
 BUMP is pretty smart about figuring out what needs to be updated in future runs and only grabs what's changed.
-Also, it will probably be easier to just run BUMP from the terminal afterwards tbh.[/code]
+Also, it will probably be easier to just run BUMP from the terminal afterwards tbh.```

 # 84
 BTW there's a new /robowaifu/-oriented C++ & OpenGL project begun in the RW Simulator thread (just in case any C++ anons here missed it).